openaps/docs/docs/index.rst

 Welcome to OpenAPS's documentation!
 ==============================================

 This documentation support a self-driven Do-It-Yourself (DIY) implementation of an artificial pancreas based on the OpenAPS reference design.
-By proceeding to use these tools or any piece within, you agree to the copyright (see LICENSE.txt for more information; or [the full README here](https://github.com/openaps/docs/blob/master/README.md)) and release any contributors from liability, and assume full responsibility for all of your actions and outcomes related to usage of these tools or ideas.
+By proceeding to use these tools or any piece within, you agree to the copyright (see LICENSE.txt for more information; and the full README here: https://github.com/openaps/docs/blob/master/README.md ) and release any contributors from liability, and assume full responsibility for all of your actions and outcomes related to usage of these tools or ideas.

 *A Note on DIY and the "Open" Part of OpenAPS*